 4. CONCLUSION

-Maize holds a prominent position, after rice and wheat, as a highly nutritious cereal crop which is widely consumed in processed form, for instance, cornflakes, cornflour, snacks, babies’ food such as cerelac, and much more.
+Maize holds a prominent position, after rice and wheat, as a highly nutritious cereal crop which is widely consumed in processed form, for instance, cornflakes, cornflour, snacks, baby’s’ food such as cerelac, and much more.
 Maize is gaining huge familiarity at national as well as at global level.
 In view of the given fact, the present study was carried out for exploring and forecasting the scenario of maize yield in India.
 A comparative assessment of conventional and automated generated ARIMA models was made using well-known model fit statistics criteria viz., AIC, RMSE and MAPE.
 In addition, the Ljung-Box test was used for diagnostic checking of residuals of the generated models.

 The results of the analysis revealed that all the generated models achieved MAPE values below 9%, with least value of 6.92% for ARIMA (1,1,2) with drift.
 Also, the findings of residual diagnostics exhibited that the residuals of the fitted models were white noise, i.e., residuals were uncorrelated and normally distributed, which indicated that all the generated models were adequate for forecasting the scenario of maize yield in India.
-Furthermore, among the various conventional models, the best fitted candidate model was found to be ARIMA (2,1,0) with drift.
+Furthermore, among the various conventional models, the best fitted model was found to be ARIMA (2,1,0) with drift.
 The precision of automated ARIMA model viz., ARIMA (1,1,2) with drift was slightly better as compared to ARIMA (2,1,0) with drift.
 Hence, the forecast values for maize yield in India were obtained using ARIMA (1,1,2) with drift for prediction intervals of 80% and 95%.

 The findings of the study revealed a noteworthy rise in maize yield of India for the subsequent years 2024 to 2028.
 Hence, the present study offers significant insights towards the observed and forecasted trend of maize yield in India.
 The results of the analysis can be effectively used by the scientists and policymakers regarding formulation of strategies pertaining to global food trade and nutritional security.